storesafe/cordova-sqlite-storage/README.md

 - `new-common-rc` - pre-release version for Android/iOS/Windows (8.1), including library dependencies for Android and Windows (8.1)
 - `wp-src` - source for Android (*not* using [sqlite4java](https://code.google.com/p/sqlite4java/)), iOS, WP(7/8), and Amazon Fire-OS versions
 - `wp-master-rc` - pre-release version for Android(*not* using [sqlite4java](https://code.google.com/p/sqlite4java/))/iOS/WP(7/8), including source for CSharp-SQLite (C#) library classes
-- `full-master-rc` - pre-release version for all supported platforms, including library dependencies for Android, Windows (8.1), and WP(7/8)
+- `master-rc` - pre-release version for all supported platforms, including library dependencies for Android, Windows (8.1), and WP(7/8)
 - [FUTURE TBD] ~~`master` - version for release, to be included in PhoneGap build.~~